OPPORTUNITIES FOR UNDERGRADUATE AND GRADUATE STUDENTS

 International students are allowed to work on-campus up to 19.5 hours for undergraduate student and 20 hours for graduate students per week while class is in session and unlimited hours during breaks such as summer quarter, winter break and spring break.

-Students who are working for the first time in the U.S. must apply for a social security number and use the Social Security Verification Form.
-This form is completed by the on-campus employer and signed off by an ISS Advisor.
+Students who are working for the first time in the U.S. must apply for a social security number.
+This form is completed in the ISSS Portal (found on ISSS website) by the on-campus employer once the student has initiated the process in the portal, and signed off by an ISS Advisor.

 Bring all your completed forms, and if applicable passport, visa, I-94, I-20 to TLC's Program Support Supervisor in TLB 210d.